rcc-uchicago/ling-viz/contexts-app/spec.md

 * search box - select a node
 * list of selected nodes - populated based on searches. button next to each node for unselecting it.
 * list - the immediate neighbors of the most recently selected node
+* Button - look at table of neighbors of selected nodes
+* Button - look at sankey plot of neighbors of selected nodes

 # Table controls